niebert/Appify4Node/README.md

 shift "$((OPTIND - 1))"

 echo "Now perform the appify process or terminate the script if errors occur"
-# The appify could will be added below this line
+# The appify code will be added below this line
+# PLACE APPIFY CODE HERE and use the variable above
 ```